sara-nl/clouddocs/TUDelftcourse-20160413/MPI.markdown

 ./h5anim wave4.h5 u
 ```

-Then you can use any browser to view the animated gif, or install program `gifview` (with `sudo apt-get install gifsicle`) and see it so: `gifview --animate wave4-anim.gif`.
+Then you can use any browser to view the animated gif (e.g. with the command `firefox wave4-anim.gif`), or install the program `gifview` (with `sudo apt-get install gifsicle`) and see it so: `gifview --animate wave4-anim.gif`.

 > **_Food for brain c1:_**
 >
-> * Can you make a batch of several runs (e.g.: 20) and calculate the average runtime and standard deviation?
+> * Can you make a batch of several runs and observe the performance?

 ### d) Prepare for multi-VM